 Inclusive fashion emerges as a new trend

 Another important aspect of using digital technology in business models for clothing brands is the unification of people of all skin colors, races, genders and body types at one table.
 Last year we saw a lot of hashtags trending on social media and most of them were aimed at offering inclusive fashion.
 Hashtags like #blacklivesmatter have been visible on Instagram and Twitter for several days, and many brands are being called upon to promote beauty and physique in some way.
-The fashion industry is accused of only accommodating white and skinny people.
+The fashion design garment industry is accused of only accommodating white and skinny people.
 With this idea, many brands changed their marketing style and embraced all kinds of models.
 However, had they introduced digital technology sooner, they would not have faced this criticism.

 Virtual technology allows shoppers to scan their bodies and try on the clothes that best suit their personalities and, most importantly, what they like to wear.
 Digitization has the power to give buyers control over what is produced, for whom it is produced, and how it should be produced.
 No wonder the new generation is so fascinated by the latest developments in the clothing sector.
 Similar to virtual tailoring, inclusion technology allows shoppers to see a wider variety of sizes and skin tones of clothing models to reflect the buyer’s own appearance.
 As Kayla Marci, market analyst at Retail and Fashion Technology told Retail Dive, “67% of American women are a size 14 and have a need for fashion products regardless of size.”